-This requires the port State to have in place national legislation and the capacity to receive, process and analyse an AREP and seek further information in advance of a vessel arriving at the port limits.
+The port State needs to have national legislation in place and the capacity to receive, process and analyse an AREP and seek further information in advance of a vessel arriving at the port.
 This is a minimum standard and there is nothing preventing a port State to require a longer lead period to allow sufficient time to do a risk assessment on the vessels that submit an AREP.

 The AREP initiates the procedure for researching and verifying a vessel's background, owners, master and history of fishing or related activities prior to granting or denying port entry.
-The IOTC e-PSM application facilitates this through providing forms and processes for: the AREP, requests for additional information (RAI), Risk Assessment Report (RAR) and notification of a decision to vessels (NFV).
+The IOTC e-PSM application facilitates this through providing forms and processes for: the AREP, requests for additional information (RAI), Risk